oscarbg/metal2caps/README.md

 -**Programmable sample positions** are supported on all Apple GPUs and desktops expect Nvidia GPUs (perhaps Apple native Nvidia driver supports on Kepler?.. altough highly doubt Kepler HW was capable of it)..</br>

--**Read Write Textures** aren't supported on Apple SOCs, discrete desktop GPUs (NV&AMD) support Tier1 and Intel IGPUs up to Tier2..</br>
+-**Read Write Textures** aren't supported on Apple SOCs, discrete desktop GPUs (NV&AMD) support up to Tier1 and Intel IGPUs up to Tier2..</br>

 -**Raster Order Groups** are supported right now only on desktop Intel IGPUs (well and A11..) right now..</br>
 at WWDC Metal2 sessions was shared Vega GPUs should expose support for it.. although not yet in 10.13.2 betas..</br>